crozone/FormatWith/README.md

 `ReplaceWithFallback` inserts the value specified by `fallbackReplacementValue` in place of any parameters that did not have a corresponding key in the lookup dictionary.

-`Ignore` ignores any parameters that did not have a corresponding key in the lookup dictionary, leaving them unmodified in the output string.
+`Ignore` ignores any parameters that did not have a corresponding key in the lookup dictionary, leaving the unmodified braced parameter in the output string.

 **Examples:**